 Harvard Medical School Office of Diversity, Inclusion, and Community Partnership

-- Visiting Clerkship Program: the Visiting Clerkship Program (VCP) provides support for fourth-year and qualified third-year medical students from groups underrepresented in medicine (African-American, Hispanic/Latino and American Indian/Alaska Native) to participate in the HMS Exchange Clerkship Program.
+- Visiting Clerkship Program: the Visiting Clerkship Program (VCP) provides support for fourth-year and qualified third-year medical students from groups underrepresented in medicine (African-American, Hispanic/Latinx and American Indian/Alaska Native) to participate in the HMS Exchange Clerkship Program.
 Housing is provided and financial assistance is also provided for transportation costs.
 To find out more, visit their website.

-- Harvard Affiliated Residency Programs Showcase: An extension of the VCP program, the Harvard Affiliated Residency Programs Showcase provides provided URM medical students in their 3rd or 4th year from the New England region as well as other states with an opportunity to meet and network with Harvard affiliated residency program training directors, attending physicians, fellows and residents.
-The BCRP is always in attendance and it is a great way to chat with our current trainees and faculty!
+- Harvard Affiliated Residency Programs Showcase: An extension of the VCP program, the Harvard Affiliated Residency Programs Showcase provides provided UIM medical students in their 3rd or 4th year from the New England region as well as other states with an opportunity to meet and network with Harvard affiliated residency program training directors, attending physicians, fellows and residents.
+The BCRP is always in attendance, and it is a great way to chat with our current trainees and faculty!

 Boston Medical Center Office of Minority Physician Recruitment